BugHunterJordan/Jira_Agile/README.md

 ## 🐞 Bug Tracking and QA

 Bugs are documented as a separate issue type and include:
 - Clear steps to reproduce
-- Expected versus actual results
+- Expected vs actual results
 - Severity and priority levels
 - Environment details (browser, OS, platform)

 Several bugs focus on business logic and data consistency, not just UI issues, including:
 - Lineup submission allowed after deadline
 - Roster state not updating without a manual refresh